philipfranchi/philipfranchi.com/posts/this-websites-infrastructure.md

 # Hosting a web app yourself

 Making a web application is hard.
 I should know, I made the website you're reading this from.
 And this is very much *not* a good example of how to make a website.
-I have exactly *0* frontend tests, mediocre backend tests, I'm sure there are a ton of security vulnerabilities, and we haven't even broached the lack of content on what is, supposedly, a "blog"
+I have exactly *0* frontend tests, mediocre backend tests, I'm sure there are a ton of security vulnerabilities, and we haven't even broached the lack of content on what is, supposedly, a "blog".

 That being said, this whole thing went from "a domain name on a registar" to "capable of serving content to readers" in about 5 days of furious typing and debugging.
 And I did all of that so that I could write this post and say "You see that website there, [philipfranchi.net](https://www.philipfranchi.net)?
 I made that."